everruler12/roam2github/README.md

 Unfortunate side-effect with markdown backups: files with duplicate names are overwritten (like [[test]] and [[Test]]).
 (This was also present in roam-to-git)

+- [ ] Need to skip markdown files that are empty

 ## Multi Graph Backups in Same Repo

 You can now backup multiple graphs without having to create a new GitHub repo for each one.
 Just add them to your `R2G_GRAPH` Secret in separate lines, or separated by commas.